Tim Hortons franchisee row moves south of the border

 The launch of the U.S. association comes amid rising tensions between Restaurant Brands International Inc., which acquired Tim Hortons in late 2014, and its franchisees over complaints that head office is pushing some expenses to store owners and, in some cases, modifying products and operations to save money or boost corporate profit margins.

-Read more: Inside the brutal transformation of Tim Hortons Amid rising push back from franchisees, Elias Diaz Sese last week stepped down as president of Tim Hortons and his responsibilities were taken over by Daniel Schwartz, chief executive officer of RBI, which also owns Burger King and Popeye Louisiana Kitchen.
+Amid rising push back from franchisees, Elias Diaz Sese last week stepped down as president of Tim Hortons and his responsibilities were taken over by Daniel Schwartz, chief executive officer of RBI, which also owns Burger King and Popeye Louisiana Kitchen.

 Mr. Sese resigned on the same day that a Toronto franchisee of Tim Hortons, with the backing of the GWNFA, filed a $500-million lawsuit seeking class-action status on behalf of the chain’s Canadian restaurant owners against RBI and its top executives, claiming they misused money from the franchisees’ ad fund.